personalrobotics/or_rviz/README.md

 or_rviz
 =======

 OpenRAVE viewer plugin built using librviz.
 This package is *both* an openrave viewer plugin, *and* an RViz plugin.
-The drawing is done inside RViz using Ogre's internal draw tools.
+The drawing is done inside RViz using Ogre's internal draw tools and interactive markers.

 To use, simply say: